achilleas-k/understanding-git/slides.md

 Note:
 The new tree.

 Here we see something new.
-The tree appears to be the same as the old one, but the difference is in the key (the hash) of slides.md.
-It's the same filename, but it has different content, since we added more text to it.
+At first glance, the tree may appear to be the same as the old one, but the difference is in the key (the hash) of slides.md.
+It's the same filename, but it has different contents, since we added more text to it.

-So now, as far as Git is concerned, this is a completely new object.
+As far as Git is concerned, this is a completely new object.
 The fact that there are two entries in two different trees both called slides.md doesn't matter.
 It's just a symbolic name.
 The true key, or identifier of the content of the file is the hash.

 ---